 Definitions

-The definitions in OAR 340-200-0020 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020, the definition in this rule applies to this division.
+The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
+If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

 (1) "Allowable Emissions" means the emissions rate of a stationary source calculated using the maximum rated capacity of the source (unless the source is subject to federally enforceable limits which restrict the operating rate, or hours of operation, or both) and the most stringent of the following: